Sixline/VortexDM/README.md

 - systray icon: depends on Gtk+3 and AppIndicator3 on linux, please refer to your distro guides on how to install these packages if you need systray to run properly

 # Dependencies:
-- Python 3.6+: tested with python 3.6 on windows, and 3.7, 3.8 on linux
+- Python 3.7+: Tested with Python 3.10 on Windows and Ubuntu Linux
 - tkinter
 - [ffmpeg](https://www.ffmpeg.org/) : for merging audio with youtube DASH videos "it will be installed automatically on windows"
 - Fonts: (Linux X-server will raise an error if some fonts are missing especially emoji fonts, below are the